-The PhD thesis is to be publicly defended and reviewed by an external reviewer and a grading committee.

-The thesis can be structured as a monograph or as a compilation thesis.
-The PhD thesis can either be a development or expansion of the licentiate thesis or an independent thesis.
+The PhD thesis is to be publicly defended and reviewed by an external reviewer and grading committee.
+The licentiate thesis can be structured either as a monograph or as a compilation of six research articles or conference papers or can be an expansion of the licentiate thesis in the form of a monograph based on the licentiate monograph.

-9. Transitional provisions
+9. Transitional provision